0xarun/BlueTeam-C2-Detection/readme.md

----

-# 🛡️ MITRE-based Detection Lab
+# 🛡️ BlueTeam C2 Detection Lab

 ## 📌 Project Description
 This project demonstrates how to build a **complete blue-team detection lab** inspired by real-world SOC operations, centered around detecting malicious behaviors like **Command and Control (C2) beaconing** and network threats.